itu-bndn/scrum/README.md

     When you've committed and pushed some work it's time to create a pull request against the main product branch.
 Follow the same guidelines for writing pull request titles and descriptions as you would for commit messages and [assign yourself to the issue](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/).
 If your pull request resolves an existing issue then make sure to state this in either the title or description of the pull request using the [corresponding keywords](https://help.github.com/articles/closing-issues-via-commit-messages/) to associate the pull request with the issue.
 Once created, your pull request will show up in "In Progress" stage on the task board.
 Keep in mind that you can continue committing to your branch after the pull request has been created.

 4.  __Assign a developer for a code review__
     Once satisfied with your work it will need a code review from another developer.
-Move the pull request (or its associated issue) to the "Review" stage on the task board and [assign to the pull request](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/) the developer who will review it.
+Move the pull request (or its associated issue) to the "Review" stage on the task board and unassign yourself.
+Once a developer has been chosen for reviewing the pull request then [assign to the pull request](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/) to them.

 5.  __Implement feedback from the review__
     If the code review finds anything that needs to be changed then implement and commit the changes to your topic branch.
 This prompts another review so repeat step 4.
 If nothing is found and the work is approved then proceed to the next step.